Blue Beetle (Jaime Reyes): Ongoing series

-Jaime was next seen in his own monthly series, fighting off Green Lantern Guy Gardner, who had been driven to rage by his ring's reaction to the scarab.
-A flashback expanded on Jaime's discovery of the scarab, revealing how the scarab bonded itself to Jaime and showing his first encounter with a metahuman.
-After that fight with Guy, Jaime found himself alone and naked in the desert and had to hitchhike home.
-Upon his return, Jaime discovered he had been missing for a year because the scarab used a dimensional mode of transport to return to Earth.
+Jaime is next seen in the solo series Blue Beetle, where he fights off Green Lantern Guy Gardner after Guy is driven to rage by his ring's reaction to the scarab.
+A flashback expands on Jaime's discovery of the scarab, revealing how the scarab bonded itself to Jaime and showing his first encounter with a metahuman.
+After his fight with Guy, Jaime finds himself alone and naked in the desert and has to hitchhike home.
+Upon his return, Jaime discovers that he had been missing for one year because the scarab used a dimensional mode of transport to return to Earth.
 Unlike most superheroes, Jaime shared his identity with family and friends.

-Contrary to Jaime's initial belief, the scarab is revealed to be an extraterrestrial weapon created by the alien Reach.
-However, magical influences left the scarab "corrupted" and uncontrollable by the Reach.
+The scarab is revealed to be an extraterrestrial weapon that was created by the alien Reach, but was magically freed from their control by the first humans it encountered.
+Guy Gardner returns and reveals how the Reach and the Green Lantern Corps had battled in the past, forcing the Reach into a truce.
+The Reach continued pursuing their invasion plans, offering the scarab as a "protector" and then forcibly turning its host into their vanguard.
+As the scarab reforms and works with Jaime, the Reach changes their agenda into feigning friendship with Jaime and Earth, attacking him in a more subversive manner.

 Jaime takes the fight to the Reach, using the time-warping qualities of the Bleed to attack three of their machines at once.
 When this fails, Jaime attacks the Reach's flagship, but the Reach use their weapons to attack his home.
-Jaime's emotional outburst at this attack allows the Reach to shut down the scarab and remove it from Jaime.
+Jaime's emotional outburst at this attack allows the Reach to shut down the scarab and remove it from Jaime, who is thrown into a holding cell.
 However, the scarab transfers its knowledge into Jaime before removal, allowing him to escape.

-Jaime's family, having escaped the attack, are protected by Peacemaker, Traci Thirteen, Guy Gardner, Fire, and Ice.
-After attacking several guards and taking their armor, Jaime reunites with the scarab, who names itself Khaji Da and sides with him against the Reach.
-As the battle continues, the Reach Negotiator unleashes a doomsday device on Earth in retaliation for his defeat.
+Jaime's family, having escaped the attack, are protected from further Reach assault by Peacemaker, the Posse, Traci Thirteen, La Dama, Guy Gardner, Fire, and Ice.
+Attacking several guards and taking their armor, Jaime heads for the engine, forcing the Reach to shut it down and reveal their ship.
+Jaime reveals that, during the time spent with him, the scarab has gained a personality of its own and fully detached itself from the Reach hive mind.
+Naming itself Khaji Da, the scarab sides with Jaime against the Reach.
+As the battle continues, the Reach negotiator unleashes a doomsday device on Earth in retaliation for his defeat.
 Jaime and the scarab agree to sacrifice themselves to stop the superweapon.
 At the last moment, Booster Gold appears and saves them both.